 It’s a long walk from town (even longer in the unforgivable heat and humidity), but you can see why Tortuga Bay is worth it.
 A beach so pristine, Mexico and Cuba pale in comparison.

-This is also where you can slip into the same waters as marine iguanas (more on them in an upcoming post) and baby Galapagos sharks!
+This is also where you can slip into the same waters as marine iguanas (more on them in this post) and baby Galapagos sharks!

 A visit can’t be made to the Galapagos Islands without the privilege of meeting the intriguing reptiles that gave the islands their name.
 Just about a half-hour drive from Puerto Ayora is Rancho Primicias where giant tortoises roam, graze and sunbathe in the semi-wild.
 I fell in love.
 One of my regrets is not making it here sooner to meet the famous and iconic Lonesome George.
 His death last year hastened the sad demise of the Pinta species and reduced the number of giant tortoise species to 10.
 Today, they’re endangered and, thankfully, fiercely protected.
 Giant tortoises can be found in the wild only here and in the Seychelles, so I was overcome with deep reverence when I finally came face to face with them.

 Santa Cruz Island was just the beginning.
-There was so much more to come on my boat cruise through the Galapagos archipelago.
+There was so much more to come once I ventured off to sea.
+My journey continues in this post.